 She also contradicted the speaker David McWilliams, who was of the opinion that Irish people do not have a lot in common with other Europeans.
 Professor Cosgrove counteracted that we can easily compare ourselves to our Swedish, German and Dutch counterparts in particular.

 The final speaker, before the discussion was opened up to the floor, was Emeritus Professor of Economics John O’Hagan, who reflected on Ireland’s alternatives to EU membership.

 He did this by looking at the example of Brexit and what can be learned from it.
 One of the key points to take away from it is that 30 years of widespread anti-EU rhetoric can’t simply be overturned in two months.

-Furthermore he added that the myth of national sovereignty in a globalised world is just that – a myth.
+Furthermore, he added that the myth of national sovereignty in a globalised world is just that – a myth.

 He concluded his remarks by refocusing the audience’s attention on the reason why Europe came together in the first place – to ensure that an event like World War II, where 40 million people died, would never happen again.

 * The Trinity Long Room Hub is Trinity’s arts and humanities research institute.
-Their ‘Behind the Headlines’ discussion series offers background analyses to current issues by experts drawing on the long-term perspectives of arts and humanities research.
+The ‘Behind the Headlines’ discussion series offers background analyses of current issues by experts drawing on the long-term perspectives of arts and humanities research.
 It aims to provide a forum that deepens understanding, combats simplification and polarization and thus creates space for informed and respectful public discourse.
 Previous public talks in the series were: Destination Europe: Reflections on the Refugee Crisis, The Embrace of Love: Being Gay in Ireland Now and After Charlie Hebdo: A Public Forum of Religion, Freedom and Human Rights